KaisenAmin/c_std/queue/README.md

     - `q2`: Pointer to the second Queue object.
 - **Returns:** `true` if the first queue is greater than or equal to the second, otherwise `false`.

 ---

+### `void queue_sort(Queue* q, QueueCompareFunc comp)`

+- **Purpose**: Sorts the elements in a queue using the specified comparison function.
+The sorting is performed directly on the underlying vector data of the queue using a quicksort algorithm.

+- **Parameters**:
+  - `q`: Pointer to the `Queue` object to be sorted.
+  - `comp`: A comparison function of type `QueueCompareFunc` (`int (*)(const void*, const void*)`) that defines the order of elements in the queue.
+The function should return:
+    - A negative value if the first element is less than the second.
+    - Zero if the elements are equal.
+    - A positive value if the first element is greater than the second.

+- **Returns**: This function does not return a value.

+---

 ## Examples